IN THIS SERIES

 Business credit cards are designed for business use

-For example, you don’t necessarily need to have an Employer Identification Number (EIN) or be incorporated to be approved for a business card.
-It’s possible to get one even if you only have a side hustle or work as an independent contractor.
+For example, you may not need to have an Employer Identification Number (EIN) or be incorporated in order to be approved for a business card.
+It may also be possible to get approved for a business credit card if you have side hustle or work as an independent contractor or freelancer.

-One thing you might be wondering is whether you can use a business credit card for personal spending.
+But one question that often comes up with new applicants is whether you can use a business credit card for personal spending.
 You can, says Brian DeChesare, founder of finance blog Mergers & Inquisitions, but you shouldn’t.

 “When preparing your taxes, you’ll have to analyze a year’s worth of transactions one by one,” says DeChesare.